odoo/documentation/accounting/receivables/customer_payments/followup.rst

 Send your customers reminders in batches in the menu :menuselection:`Sales --> Customer Statements`.

-Here Odoo will open all the statements awaiting to be processed, which is determined by the last reminder they received.
+Here Twenty20 will open all the statements awaiting to be processed, which is determined by the last reminder they received.
 You can choose to process them one by one, send multiple letters or emails in batches, or set a next action date for the next time they'll be contacted.

 .. note::

-	If an invoice has not yet been paid, Odoo will remind you to contact at particular customer based after their next action date.
+	If an invoice has not yet been paid, Twenty20 will remind you to contact at particular customer based after their next action date.

-You can access the customer statement report daily and Odoo will only display the customers you need to contact on any given day.
+You can access the customer statement report daily and Twenty20 will only display the customers you need to contact on any given day.
 This is based on: